King-Hero/Task-Manager-App/README.md

-\## API Design
+## API Design

-The backend follows REST principles:
+The backend follows REST principles and JSON standards: